MauroCalderara/LinAlg/README.md

 - Small and easy to extend/adapt for your specific needs
 - Suitable for use on top of the software ecosystem typically found on a supercomputer
-- Expressive and clear instead of elegant and obscure
+- Expressive and clear instead of elegant but obscure

 Example
 -------